SamuelRoch08/interview-website/registry/compute/ecs-on-asg/README.md

-# vpc-and-subnets-single-nat
+# ecs-on-asg

 ## Description

-Deploy a new ECS cluster based on Fargate.
+Deploy a new ECS cluster based on ASG.

 ## Requirement